gameProphet/paillier-encryption/README.md

 # paillier-encryption

-The pupose of this project is test the open source library: generalize paillier cryptosystem libhcs https://github.com/tiehuis/libhcs.
+The pupose of this project is testing the open source library: generalize paillier cryptosystem libhcs https://github.com/tiehuis/libhcs.

-All files is write in C and C++.
+All files are written in C and C++.